 While national interests may be important, they become suboptimal when they undermine collective decisions to achieve developmental outcomes such as a higher level of regional integration, free movement of goods and services, free movement of people, and a higher level of accountability.
-Consideration for the maximization of the interests of the elites also affects the extent to which regional and continental policies are implemented.
-Political or economic reforms generally create winners and losers - if private or public sector workers see that regional integration will lower their power or economic opportunities, regionally agreed issues may be undermined in practice.
+Consideration for the maximisation of the interests of the elites also affects the extent to which regional and continental policies are implemented.
+Political or economic reforms generally create winners and losers - if private or public sector workers see that regional integration will lower their power or economic opportunities, they will resist regionally agreed issues.
 Differences in the national laws of member countries and the protocols or treaties that they sign at the continental and regional levels constitute another impediment to the implementation of such treaties.
 Mistrust among member states and the differences in national capacities to derive benefits from regional protocols and treaties tend to undermine the implementation of such treaties.

-Additionally, given the overdependence of both the African Union and regional economic communities on external funding, donors sometimes dictate the agenda in these institutions.
+Additionally, given the overdependence of both the AU and RECs on external funding, donors sometimes dictate the agenda in these institutions.
 This leads to the question of ownership of some of the core issues on which member states adopt protocols and treaties.
 In the absence of such ownership, there will be little incentive for implementation.
-The Africa Policy Implementation and Effect Lab will play a very important role in addressing these political and economic problems through its depoliticized engagement with stakeholders in Africa.
+The APIEL can play a very important role in addressing these political economic problems through its depoliticized engagement with stakeholders in Africa.
 Policy dialogues involving top government officials at national, regional, and continental levels will be part of the key activities of the Lab.
 Through these Policy dialogues, stakeholders will be presented with evidence-based research, which will demonstrate the benefits of implementing various protocols agreed to by member states.